War-Keeper/EnrollmentSystem/README.md

 - Instructors can also CRUD courses, and enroll students in courses.
 - The program handles edge cases such as Admins deleting Instructors with courses, and multiple errors are used to inform the user about their actions.

-Collaborators: Walter Evan Brown (webrown2), Chaitanya Patel (cpatel3)
+Collaborators:Chaitanya Patel and Walter Evan Brown
 ***********************************